adamedx/autographps/ROADMAP.md

 * Add progress for pipeline operations
 * Can we use requires to load assemblies in autographps?
 Probably not, as we need to pick the right platform, unless we do some strange tricks
 * Wrapper for ggci to only support "global" types
-* Use @odata.type when it is present (apparently when type is ambiguous because a collection can contain any type) -- seems like we somehow did this in GraphUtilities?
 * Use https://github.com/PowerShell/platyPS to generate markdown help
-* Format-GraphItem
 * Make new-graphitem return specific error message when you try to create an item by type only that does not have an entityset
 * Get-GraphToken should show current token scopes
 * Experiment with Format-GraphItem and color